jedjoud10/jedjoud10.github.io/content/blog/project_ideas.md

 # Potator (potato 2D game in space)
 Currently working on this in Godot engine as a way to learn the engine.
 Just like old potator but this time it won't run like shit like in Unity.
 Currently have implemented pistol weapon and frier weapon (shotgun).
 Also added some cool dash ability and planet sprouts that will allow you to get more ammo.

-# Fast paced anime fighting game
+# Third person anime fighting combo game
-Just had the idea of merging an anime fighting game (like kurtzpel) but with the facepaced-ness of something like ultrakill.
+Just had the idea of merging an anime fighting game just like kurtzpel.
 So you could have some sort of whole combo system with semi-precise frame timings.
 I'm so fucking angry how the kurtzpel devs just shat on the game for the last few years.
-It used to be such a good game and now it's just absolute dog shit effort at a money grabbing scam.
-End of mini rant.
+It used to be such a good game with a somewhat interesting (albeit repetive) story on the PvE side, but now it's just absolute dog shit effort at a money grabbing scam.
+It had such good mechanics too, and I constantly look at the steam page and they keep adding characters with their custom abilities which sucks cause the game went to fucking shit.
-Also could have some *interesting* player classes like "Keyboard Warrior", "Kekw Mans", "Groblino" or goofy shit like that.
-Do not question the grade 5 humor.
+I already tried Genshin Impact, Wuthering Waves, and Blue Protocol.
+None of them
+1) ran nicely on my laptop
+2) gave me the same feeling / type of fun that kurtzpel did I am set on making this game unless something similar to Kurtzpel gets released.

 # Karnaugh map solver using a neural network
 Using the previous neural network coding idea maybe I could implement a karnaugh map solver that could take any inputs / outputs and reduce them to their simplest boolean formula using a karnaugh map.

 # Electrilized
 This was actually the very first game I wanted to implement when I started having a passion for game development.
 Basically just a factory game with procedurally generated terrain and somewhat accurate electronic components (like capacitors, resistors, stuff like that).
 Originally implemented in UE4 on my shitty Toshiba laptop, but I haven't tried reimplementing the project for over 6 years now.
 It originally had low poly style with a grid like map and an undeground dungeon system.
+Logan brought up the idea of making this a liminal space game instead.
+Not what I originally intended with the OG game but sounds fun so might as well.

 # WAPDO MAN!!!!!
 Wapdo man game.